-Take a prioritised and integrated approach to Sub-catchment water quality management by undertaking supporting Sub-catchment planning, and use this planning to support actions including edge of field mitigation measures.

-Support including measures that efficiently and effectively contribute to water quality improvements.
+Take a prioritised and integrated approach to sub-catchment water quality management by undertaking sub-catchment planning, and use this planning to support actions including edge of field mitigation measures.
+Support measures that efficiently and effectively contribute to water quality improvements.
 This approach includes:

 - a.
-Engaging early with tangata whenua and with landowners, communities and potential funding partners in Sub-catchments in line with the priority areas listed in Table 3.11-2; and - b.
-Assessing the reasons for Identifying current water quality and sources of contaminant discharges, at various scales in a Sub-catchment; and - c.
+Engaging early with tangata whenua and with landowners, communities and potential funding partners in sub-catchments in line with the priority areas listed in Table 3.11-2; and - Assessing the reasons for current water quality and sources of contaminant discharge, at various scales in a sub-catchment; and - c.
 Encouraging cost-effective mitigations where they have the biggest effect on improving water quality; and - d.
-Allowing, where multiple farming enterprises contribute to a mitigation, for the resultant reduction in diffuse discharges to be apportioned to each enterprise in accordance with their respective contribution to the mitigation and their respective responsibility for the ongoing management of the mitigation. - d.
-Providing for Sub-catchment resource consents that are consistent with Policy 2(e)
+Allowing, wheremultiple farmingenterprises contribute to a mitigation, for the resultant reduction in diffuse discharges to be apportioned to each enterprise in accordance with their respective contribution to the mitigation and their respective responsibility for the ongoing management of the mitigation.

-Policy 10: Provide for point source discharges of regional significance/Te Kaupapa Here 10: Te whakatau i ngā rukenga i ngā pū tuwha e noho tāpua ana ki te rohe
+Policy 10: Provide for point source discharges from activities of regional significance/Te Kaupapa Here 10: Te whakatauingārukenga i ngā pū tuwha e noho tāpua ana ki te rohe

-When deciding resource consent applications for point source discharges of nitrogen, phosphorus, sediment and microbial pathogens to water or onto or into land, provide for the:
+When deciding resource consent applications for point source discharges of nitrogen, phosphorus, sediment and microbial pathogens to water or onto or into land, subject to Policy 11 and Policy 12, provide for the:

 - a.
-Continued operation of regionally significant infrastructure; and - b.
-Continued operation and development of regionally significant industry and primary production.
+Continued-operation and development of regionally significant infrastructure'; and - b.
+Continued-operation and development of regionally significant industry'.

-Policy 11: Application of Best Practicable Option and mitigation or offset of effects to point source discharges/Te Kaupapa Here 11: Te whakahāngai i te Kōwhiringa ka Tino Taea me ngā mahi whakangāwari pānga; te karo rānei i ngā pānga ki ngā rukenga i ngā pū tuwha
+Policy 11: Application of Best Practicable Option and mitigation or offset of effects-to point source discharges/Te Kaupapa Here 11: Te whakahāngai i te Kōwhiringa ka Tino Taea me ngā mahi whakangāwari pānga; te karo rānei i ngā pānga ki ngā rukenga i ngā pū tuwha

-- a.
-Require any person undertaking a point source discharge of nitrogen, phosphorus, sediment or microbial pathogens to water or onto or into land in the Waikato and Waipa River catchments to adopt the Best Practicable Option to avoid or mitigate the adverse effects of the discharge preferably within the same Sub-catchment., at the time a resource consent application is decided.
-Where it is not practicable to avoid or mitigate all adverse effects, an effset measure may be proposed in an alternative location or locations to the point source discharge, for the purpose of ensuring positive effects on the environment to lessen any residual adverse effects of the discharge(s) that will or may result from allowing the activity provided that the: - b.
-When further considering the appropriateness of an offset, the location(s) of the offset and its ability to offset adverse effects within the receiving Sub-catchment also need to be considered. - c.
-Further considerations include; - i.
-Primary discharge does not result in any significant toxic adverse effect at the point source discharge location; and b. ii.
-Offset measure is for the same contaminant; and - c.
-Offset measure occurs preferably within the same Sub-catchment in which the primary discharge occurs and if this is not practicable, then within the same Freshwater Management Unit^or a Freshwater Management Unit^located upstream, and - iii.
-Offset measure remains in place for the duration of the consent and is secured by consent condition.
+Require any person undertaking a point source discharge of nitrogen, phosphorus, sediment or microbial pathogens to water or onto or into land in the Waikato and Waipa River catchments to adopt the Best Practicable Option to avoid or mitigate the adverse effects of the discharge, at the time a resource consent application is decided.

+Policy 11A: Offsetting the effects of point source discharges

+Where it is not practicable to avoid or mitigate allany significant adverse effects, an offset measure may be proposed in an alternative location or locations to the point source discharge, for the purpose of ensuring positive effects on the environment to lessen any residual adverse effects of the discharge(s) that will or may result from allowing the activity provided that the:

+- a) The Pprimary discharge does not result in any significant toxic adverse effect at the point source discharge location; and - b) The Ooffset measure is for the same contaminant; and - c) The Qoffset measure occurs preferably within the same or upstream of the sub-catchment in which the primary discharge occurs and if this is not practicable, then within the same Freshwater Management Unit^ or a Freshwater Management Unit^ located upstream; and - d) The offset measure is monitored and results in a net reduction in adverse environmental effects on the Waikato or Waipa River catchment caused by nitrogen, phosphorus, sediment and/or microbial pathogens; and - e) The Qoffset measure remains in place for the duration of the consent and is secured by consent condition or another legally binding mechanism.